sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ---

 # The Julia REPL
-The Julia REPL (*Read-Eval-Print-Loop*) is Julia's shell, which we'll be using extensively in order to configure our environment and download packages.
+The Julia REPL (*Read-Eval-Print-Loop*) is Julia's shell, which we'll use extensively to configure our environment and download packages.

 We can access the REPL using two methods:
 - By calling it from PowerShell
 - By using it from within VS Code (*we'll review this later on*)

-To open it from PowerShell, we can simply type Julia:
+To open it from PowerShell, we can type Julia:

 ##### **Code**
 ```PowerShell